House mouse: Polyandry

 As opposed to polygyny, polyandrous behavior in females is the act of breeding with several males in the same season.
 Variation in number of males that females mate with occurs among a population.
-Polyandrous behavior is a common mating pattern in the subspecies Mus musculus musculus as well as its relative Mus musculus domesticus.
+Polyandrous behavior is a common mating pattern in the subspecies M. m. musculus as well as its relative M. m. domesticus.

 Polyandry occurs in 30% of all wild populations of house mice.
 Litters from multiple sires tend to be more genetically diverse than litters of single sires.
 Multiple paternity is also more common in larger populations than smaller populations, because there is a larger number of mates and more diverse mates to choose from.
 Within a population, males and females show different levels of multiple mating.
 Females show bias toward unrelated males rather than related males during sexual selection, resulting in more genetically diverse offspring and a reduction of inbreeding depression.
 Inbreeding depression increases genetic incompatibilities, levels of homozygosity, and the chance of expression of deleterious recessive alleles.
 Polyandry has been shown to increase offspring survival compared to monandry.